 The previous section illustrates the need to optimize models and to avoid work-around implementations in the domain of image and video processing.
 Optimizations performed directly on the output code are not a satisfactory choice since that would break the coherent mapping between model and generated code.
 All convenient development tools would not be applicable anymore and the model-based design process would be corrupted.
 Thus, output code modifications are not an option.
-As an alternative modeling systems like Simulink allow the system designer to add custom blocks to extend the built-in functionality.
+As an alternative modeling systems like SIMULINK allow the system designer to add custom blocks to extend the built-in functionality.
 These blocks can be written in another programming language.
-This degree of freedom respects the rules of the development paradigm that need to be adhered to.
+This degree of freedom respects the rules of the development paradigm that need to be adhered.

-When implementing custom modules in programming languages such as C, some considerations about functional granularity and optimization level have to be taken into account.
+When implementing custom modules in programming languages such as C, some considerations have to be taken in advance: